 Pros and Cons of the Ontario Rat 2

 - The blade is a little sticky when closing

 Others’ Experience with the Ontario Rat II

 The first noteworthy attribute of the Ontario Rat II is the fact that the knife is not so small that it is hard to use.
-People who have purchased the knife seem to agree that it is the perfect size for a folding knife.
-People seem to be pleased with the fact that the nylon handle is durable and the grip is sufficient.
+People who have purchased the knife seem to agree that it is the perfect size for a folding knife, and they seem to be pleased with the fact that the handle is durable and the grip is sufficient.

-The blade locking mechanism is sturdy and does not ‘wiggle’.
-This is important in maintaining the edge of the blade and ensuring that the blade does not open while being carried.
-The textured spine and thumb studs are also a key feature that people seem to be pleased about.
-In my opinion, the thumb studs are extremely important.
-Without thumb studs, it is difficult to open a folding blade without both hands.
+The textured spine and studs are also a key feature that people seem to be pleased about.
+The studs are extremely important because, without them, it is difficult to open a folding blade without both hands.
 The only complaint that some have had that is worth mentioning is that the steel is quick to rust if it is not properly cared for.